You can get from Rome to Venice by train, bus or flight.

-A coach is £35 less than a flight for this trip with tickets for a flight from Rome to Venice costing on average £44.
+A coach is £53 less than a flight for this journey with tickets for a flight from Rome to Venice costing on average £90.

-A coach journey is usually £5 less than a journey to Venice by train, which costs on average £14 for the same trip.
+A coach is about £7 less than a train, which costs on average £44 for this journey.

-The fastest way from Rome to Venice is by flight with an average journey time of 1 h 5 min.
+The fastest way to get to Venice from Rome is by flight with an average travel time of 1 h 5 min.

-Other travel options between Rome and Venice can usually take longer:
+There are alternative travel options to Venice that can usually take longer:

-In comparison, getting to Venice by coach can take on average 6 h 20 min.
+In comparison, getting to Venice by train can take on average 4 h 17 min.

-The Rome to Venice distance is approximately 244 miles (394 km).
+Venice is approximately 244 miles away from Rome.

 The average frequency per day from Rome to Venice is:

-However, we recommend checking specific travel dates for your journey between Rome and Venice as scheduled services by flight, coach or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your trip between Rome and Venice as scheduled services by coach, flight, ferry or train can vary by season or day of the week.